 - Student Information – class list, student transportation, seating chart, student medical

 - Classroom Information – location of materials, taking attendance, time fillers

-- Class Schedules – daily class schedules, specials, interventions
+- Class Schedules – daily schedule, specials, interventions, special education pull-outs

-- Classroom Procedures – rules and expectations, bathroom and water fountain procedures, recess, dismissal
+- Classroom Procedures – classroom management, rules and expectations, bathroom and water fountain procedures, recess, end of the day dismissal

 - Technology Information – login info, how to use devices, BYOD rules and procedures

-If you’d like Substitute Binder templates to fill in with your own information, look no further!
-I have 40 template pages ready for you to customize and print for your sub!
+If you’d like editable Substitute Binder templates to fill in with your own information, look no further!
+I have over 40 template pages ready for you to customize and print for your sub!